 With the code URIKAR02, you can get it for just $62.90.
 It’s a cool discount that cuts the base price by more than half.

 Learn More Our full Urikar Pro 2 review.

 This is an even better alternative if you can live without the heated massage feature on the Urikar Pro 2.

-It weighs a tad lighter than the Sharper Image Power massager even though it has a higher capacity battery – 2600mAh compared to 2500mAh.
+We found it a tad lighter than the Sharper Image Power massager even though it has a higher capacity battery – 2600mAh compared to 2500mAh.